 Content of the email can be categorized into advertisements, requesting business, or solicit sales.

 Who is a Digital Marketer?
-What are different roles/job profiles for a digital marketer in an organisation?
+What are different roles of a digital marketer in an organisation?

 Digital Marketers are those people who create brand awareness and generate leads for business using different digital channels.